semantosoph/c3stm/README.md

 ## The main screen

-The left column (only visible on screens large enough) works as info center with links to some important pages.
+The left column (only visible on screens >= 1280px) works as info center with links to some important pages.

 The right column consists of several forms:
 * Overall length of talk.
 Use the start Button to start the countdown.
 This will lock the talk length.